SteffenBauer/PocketPuzzles/README.md

 #### Milestones for 1.0 version

 - [ ] Implement custom game type entry screen
+- [ ] Implement help screen and/or separate documentation eBook
 - [X] Better color palette for greyscale screen (done for all active games)
 - [ ] Better error visualization suitable for greyscale screen (see ToDo.md)
 - [ ] Modify games with dragging for better handling of eInk screen limitations (see ToDo.md)